Jsonldresume/lab-web/README.md

 ### Donation

-I try to do what I can, but if you found the app helpful, or you're in a better position than the others who depend on this project for their first job, please consider donating as little as \$5 to help keep the project alive :)
+I try to do what I can, but if you found the app helpful, please consider donating as little as \$5 to help keep the project alive :)

 #### https://www.buymeacoffee.com/jsonldresume

 ### Appreciation

-Thank you to everyone who made this project possible, including the many users who voiced their opinions, created issues and PRs to the Reactive Resume project and Json-ld resume project, and helped us along the way to make this a reality.
+Thank you to everyone who made this project possible, including the many users who voiced their opinionsduring Json-ld resume project, and helped us along the way to make this a reality.

 <img src="https://raw.githubusercontent.com/Jsonldresume/lab-web/main/public/images/Mitacs.png" width="60px" /> [Mitacs](https://www.mitacs.ca/) for funding the project